Ckath/fuf/README.md

 this is done on purpose, sizes are displayed as they are given by stat, calculating size of directory contents is too costly
 - no colors anywhere\
 set your `LS_COLORS`, ls defaults back to an unfindable default, fuf only reads the `LS_COLORS` variable
+- it only seems to support 8 colors of my colorscheme or ignore the other 8\
+ncurses only supports 8 colors, to some extend, by default.
+I use an 8 color colorscheme anyway and cannot be bothered to work around this.
 - no mouse support\
 this will never be added, it annoys me
 - problems with programs using terminal as ui\